superuser-blog/superuser/superuser_hugo/content/posts/2017-08-26-websocket-server-python.md

      +---------------------------------------------------------------+
 ```

 I will discuss the fields which we will be using here.
-Please read that <a href="//developer.mozilla.org/en-US/docs/Web/API/WebSockets_API/Writing_WebSocket_servers" target="_blank" rel="noopener">Mozilla article</a> I mentioned before to get more idea around this.
+Please read that [Mozilla article](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API/Writing_WebSocket_servers) I mentioned before to get more idea around this.

 The FIN bit suggests that this is the last frame.We will assume/set it to 1 as we will be sending small amount of data only.
 Next 3 bits are reserved.
 The opcode suggests what kind of operation is this.
 0x0 for continuation, 0x1 for text, 0x2 for binary etc. We will be using 0x1.
 The MASK bit we will discuss shortly.